tomanagle/codenames/README.md

 🌟 👀 ⚡ 💥
 </div>

+## Contributing ✅
+Contributions are welcome!
+Before working on a PR, raise an issue so we can talk about your feature and make sure it will be merged into master.

+Help wanted with:
+* Increasing client test coverage
+* Increasing server test coverage
+* Translating from English to other languages so everyone can play :)

 ## Introduction 😊
 A fullstack JavaScript application that emulates the popular board game Codenames.The application takes advantage of WebSockets to keep all participants in a game in sync, instead of intermittent polling.

 The server provides a [GraphQL API](https://www.apollographql.com/docs/apollo-server/), thanks to Apollo Server.
 The client consumes the GraphQL API thanks to [Apollo Client](https://www.apollographql.com/docs/react/).

-## Contributing ✅
-Contributions are welcome!
-Before working on a PR, raise an issue so we can talk about your feature and make sure it will be merged into master.

 ---